rlicata34/se_project_purevibes_frontend/README.md

 - Responsive UI: Optimized for desktop and mobile
 - Error Handling: Displays messages for no results and server errors

+## Future improvements

+- Add Update user functionality to the Profile page.
+That way they could alter their username or avatar image after account creation.
+- Modify the Profile page to be more visually appealing.

 ## Link to backend repository

 https://github.com/rlicata34/se_project_purevibes_backend